 The founders of Vithèr Hyperthermia are Dr Marcel Mignot, ir Peter van Paassen and Johannes Wolters.
 They “found” each other in 2009 and continue working together on this ambitious project in oncology.
 In 2010, they founded Vithèr Hyperthermia in order to achieve the objective of: a fourth pillar for cancer treatment besides surgery, radiotherapy and chemotherapy.
 Important factors in this collaboration are their common ambition to succeed in this project, and their friendship – which ultimately is the basis for making the sometimes difficult and strategic decisions needed to achieve the objective.
 Several other people are involved in the Vithèr Hyperthermia project, to add strategic value backgrounds in business administration, advocacy, recruitment and corporate governance.
 Vithèr’s funding, in addition to own resources, is done via cooperation with Economic Affairs of the Netherlands and East Netherlands Participation Company.

 Dr Marcel Mignot, Mr Johannes Wolters and Mr Peter van Paassen founded Vithèr Hyperthermia in 2010.
 They developed whole-body hyperthermia by means of venous (venous) perfusion of the entire patient in the treatment of cancer.
 This is based on studies and publications at the beginning of the 21st century, especially those of Prof Jay Zwischenberger (Zwischenberger et al 2004).
 One of the first steps of Vithèr Hyperthermia was the development and production of equipment, capable of performing Whole-Body Hyperthermia (“WBH”) heat treatment.
 The Vithèr WBH Device, was produced by Relitech in Nijkerk and delivered to Vithèr at the end of 2011.
 Extensive “dry testing” was in 2012 and animal tests on pigs were completed in 2013 at the Radboud University Hospital in Nijmegen.
-Clinical trials of the WBH treatment on humans are scheduled for 2016 in view of obtaining FDA and CE clearance in 2016.
+Clinical trials of the WBH treatment on humans are scheduled in view of obtaining FDA and CE clearance.

 Vithèr Hyperthermia has been engaged in the development of a new system for Whole-Body Hyperthermia (WBH) based on a perfusion hyperthermia-based system in which the patient’s body is heated to 420C for two hours.